2023 Conference – Tampa

 "Mission: Journey into Healing"

-The annual Global Mission Conference for the Episcopal Church, organized by the Global Episcopal Mission Network, will be held Wednesday-Friday, May 3-5, at St. Mark’s Church in Tampa, Florida.
+The annual Global Mission Conference for the Episcopal Church, organized by the Global Episcopal Mission Network, was held Wednesday-Friday, May 3-5, at St. Mark’s Church in Tampa, Florida.

 Healing is central in God’s mission.
 “Your light will break forth like the dawn,” wrote the prophet Isaiah, “and your healing will quickly appear.”
 Jesus restored people to physical health and healed them spiritually as he interacted with their faith and hope.
 Christian hope expects God’s mission to culminate in “a new heaven and new earth,” the healing of the cosmos.